 Just in case you haven’t heard, we’re doing a plein air drawing challenge.
-The challenge begins tomorrow, September 1, and runs through October.
+The challenge begins tomorrow, September 1, and runs through the month.
 My personal goal is to get outside at least once a week and draw something with colored pencils, but I’m really hoping to draw outside more often than that.

 I’m planning to post my drawings on a special group board on Pinterest.
 You’re welcome to join that board and post your drawings too.
 All you have to do is request an invitation to join the board.
 You will need a Pinterest account, but they’re free and easy to set up.

 This post is the last in a series of daily posts covering various topics related to drawing outside.
 So far, we’ve talked about my favorite equipment for drawing outside, putting together a field kit, finding something to draw, and tips for using a view finder.

 With the challenge now upon us, it seems reasonable to talk about what to wear for drawing outside.

 The good news is that you don’t need a lot of specialized clothing to draw outside unless you’re going somewhere truly unique—like Antarctica or Mount Everest.
 Most of us already have everything we need in our closets.